 '''

-class pyconll.unit.token.Token(source, empty=False)
+class pyconll.unit.token.Token(source: str, empty: bool = False)

 '''

 A token in a CoNLL-U file.
 This consists of 10 columns, each separated by a single tab character and ending in an LF ('n') line break.
 Each of the 10 column values corresponds to a specific component of the token, such as id, word form, lemma, etc.